Sydney-Informatics-Hub/nextflow-hpc-workshop/docs/part1/01_4_smarter.md

 ![](./figs/00_workflow02.png){width=80%}

 TODO maybe change this diagram to focus on one process and show different ways it can be implemented?

-!!! example "TODO an exercise"

-    ```
-    An exercise in workflow design
-    ```

 !!! warning "Does it make sense biologically to process in parallel?"

-    Not all parallelisation makes sense, it depends on what you're analysing and how the tool interprets the data.
+    Not all parallelisation makes sense: it depends on what you're analysing and how the tool interprets the data.
 Parallelisation makes sense when the data are independent, e.g. running FastQC on multiple fastq files, aligning multiple samples with bwa-mem, or calling SNPs and indels per chromosome.

     Paralellisation does not make sense when results depend on comparing all data together e.g. joint genotyping, genome assembly, or detecting structural variants across multiple chromosomes.